Naomy-hub/trendsetters/README.md

 # trendsetters
-How is your company setting a trend?
-Shifting Sustainability from a policy to a plan of action.
+Shifting Sustainability from a Policy to a Plan of Action.
+How is your company setting a trend in Sustainability?